jdeal/qim/README.md

 is high, and we use that as a predicate to select first names of users with a high balance.

 Cool, huh?

+## Thanks

+The whole "navigator" idea is borrowed from https://github.com/nathanmarz/specter.